 - 3 tablespoons sesame oil

-- Saute the cabbage with the salt in a non stick skillet over medium high heat until softened and the juices have evaporated, 3 to 4 minutes.
+- Preheat oven to broil setting.
+Saute the cabbage with the salt in a non stick skillet over medium high heat until softened and the juices have evaporated, 3 to 4 minutes.
 Transfer to a bowl to cool.

-- Mix the cooked cabbage with the pork, ginger, garlic, soy sauce, sesame oil and egg.
+- Mix the cooked cabbage with the pork, ginger, garlic, soy sauce and sesame oil.

-- Fill the peppers, arrange on a sheet pan and broil on center rack until meat is cooked, 8 to 10 minutes.
+- Fill the peppers, arrange on a sheet pan and broil on center rack until meat is cooked and peppers are slightly charred, 8 to 10 minutes.